 The jazz turnaround is usually a sequence of four chords that starts with the tonic chord (I) and ends with the dominant (V).
 In part 1 we looked at what I describe as a pop turnaround, rather than a jazz turnaround.
 The pop turnaround looks like this: I – V I – IV – V.… Read more »

-The turnaround in jazz part 1
+The turnaround for jazz part 1

-The turnaround in jazz is usually a chord sequence of four chords that starts with the tonic (the ‘I’ chord) and ends with the dominant (the ‘5’ chord).
+The turnaround for jazz is usually a chord sequence of four chords that starts with the tonic (the ‘I’ chord) and ends with the dominant (the ‘5’ chord).
 There are variations of this sequence and I suggest that you learn to recognise the many variations.
 I’ll be using Roman numerals to describe each chord.
 I… Read more »

 Jazz basics 4: the altered scale